cyberdyne-corp/skynet/README.md

 You can place different configuration files in consul/config, they will be loaded by Consul.

 You can access the Consul UI via http://localhost:8500

-### HAProxy

-You can access the HAProxy stats webpage at: http://localhost:1936